edjoha/FlashPipe/README.md

 ## Example data

 Example data was downloaded from Raposa.
 (2020).
 Sample Fastq Files [Data set].
 Zenodo. https://doi.org/10.5281/zenodo.3736457 (License: CC BY 4.0) and renamed to our lab internal standard for Flash Seq data.
+Original names and checksums are provided in the metadata file.